If you have accessibility requirements, we ask that you contact your airline to arrange a check-in time at the airport to suit to your needs.

 You’ll need to display a valid Disability Parking Permit to use these parking spaces as fines apply for misuse.

-Another option is the ParkValet service, which is available at at both Terminals.
+Another option is the ParkValet service, which is available at the International Terminal.

 Terminal access from the car park buildings